alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 give the player gems.

-In order to do this we'll add a `"treasure"` key to some of the dragon dictionaries `MOODS`.
+In order to do this we'll add a `"treasure"` key to some of the dragon dictionaries `DRAGONS`.
 The value will be a tuple containing the minimum and maximum possible gems that a particular dragon might give.

 {{ right }}